 Since I had my first blog about film and music, I love to make lists about the 10 bests of each year.
 Since then, it kind of has become my guilty pleasure, and now that Papiro and Mint has more views than ever, I wanted to make a special one.

 2016 was a specially good year for me, but I understand it was a tough year for the world and of course this was reflected in the arts.
 At the same time, even though it wasn’t a good year for cinema, it was a year with good messages on them, and my list of the best movies of 2016 is very important on that aspect.
 Now, music definitely had a good year!
 I enjoyed listening to new bands and new releases throughout the year and I was hoping to make this list every time a good album came out.
 So let’s cut to the chase:

 01. “The Student” by Kirill Serebrennikov

 The Student came out at São Paulo International Film Festival and I considered being on this list because it was indeed released in 2016.
-More important than that, I believe it’s the most important movie of the year by talking about a student from Russia that goes crazy after converting himself as Christian and starts changing the whole school system by spreading messages of Jesus.
+More important than that, I believe it’s the most important movie of the year by talking about a student from Russia that goes crazy after converting himself to Christianity and starts changing the whole school system by spreading messages of Jesus.
 The result is an intrigue and psychotic study of behavior and the importance of education upon society.
-Not mentioning is a Russian film, which kind of questions a lot about Russian traditions, comparing to the rest of the world.
+Not mentioning is a Russian film, which kind of raises a lot of questions about Russian traditions, comparing to the rest of the world.

 02. “Manchester by The Sea” by Kenneth Lonergan